NarrationBox/libkloudtrader-docs/docs/data_api.md

 ```

 ### Historical Prices
-Get historical prices for a symbol<br/>
+Get historical prices for a symbol (As back as you want to go)<br/>

 <code>historical_prices(symbol,start,end,interval,access_token)</code>
 ```python